ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/3rd Level/The Band Plays On!.md

 - **[[Neural Heat]] Generation:**
 	- 20
 - [[Range]]:
-	- 15ft.
+	- 15ft. (+5ft)
 - **Target**:
 	- Self.
 - **Components**:
-	- Gesture, Vocal, Focus (Instrument)
+	- Gesture, Vocal, Focus (Instrument).
 - **Duration**:
 	- Channeled, up to 1 Turn.
 - **Effects**:
 	- *You play a song full of passion, as the band stops for nothing.
-While playing, the music deals damage to those nearby and your band takes less damage.*
+While playing, the music deals damage to those nearby and your band takes less damage from all sources.*
 	- For the duration of the psycast, all creatures within range of you are afflicted.
 	- Afflicted creatures suffer the following effects:
 		- They must make a Constitution saving throw when any part of this psycast "triggers damage".
-			- On a failed save, they take 2d8 sonic damage.
+			- On a failed save, they take a moderate amount of sonic damage
-			- On a successful save, they take half as much damage.
+			- On a successful save, they take half as much sonic damage.
 		- They have disadvantage on all concentration rolls.
 	- Allied afflicted creatures may join your performance, given that they have an instrument.
 If they join your performance, they have the following effects:
 		- They do not take damage or have disadvantage on concentration rolls from this psycast.
-		- They must use at least 2 hands to play the instrument at all times, otherwise they leave the performance.
+		- They must use at least 2 hands to play their instrument at all times, otherwise they leave the performance.
 		- Creatures within range of them are afflicted.
 			- They cannot afflict themselves with this.
 		- When they start their turn, they trigger damage.
 		- They have resistance to all damage types.
 		- If they lose affliction, they leave the performance.
-	- You are always considered to be performing.
+	- You are considered to be performing while channeling this psycast.
-		- You must use two hands and sing when performing.
 	- If this psycast is cast immediately after it ended, creatures who were performing stay performing.
 	- If this psycast is copied by an amplifier, instead of copying a new psycast instance, the amplifier joins your performance.
 		- The amplifier does not need to satisfy the listed conditions to remain in your performance.
+- **Stats**:
+	- 2d8 Sonic Damage from Triggering Damage.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 11 psyfocus spent above the normal cost for this psycast, the range increases by 5ft.